Skip to main content

 For a remote team, use a simple loop: identify, assess, act, repeat.
 In practice, that is usually more reliable than dealing with problems one by one after they surface.

 Track days by jurisdiction with evidence, not just travel spend.
 Keep one record that shows where you were and when, then set a buffer alert before any verified rule you monitor.
-If your control file is missing the current rule, store: "Add current threshold after verification."
+If your control file is missing the current rule, mark the current threshold as pending official/advisor verification before relying on alerts.

 Run a monthly reconciliation against at least two evidence sources, for example calendar, bookings, or border records where available.
 When reviewing software, check whether it supports alerts, dated edit history, and exportable logs.

 Track foreign account balances in one base currency, including an aggregate view, so you can compare against your verified trigger.
-Store placeholders in your control notes until verified: "Add current filing trigger wording after verification" and "Add current threshold after verification."
+In your control notes, mark the filing trigger wording and threshold as pending official/advisor verification until confirmed.

 In product reviews, test whether the tool can produce consistent cross-account snapshots with timestamps and exports.
 If it cannot, plan to run this control outside the tool.